jhannes/logevents/README.md

 The default `LogEventConfigurator` will try to determine the current profile, using the system properties `profiles`, `profile`, `spring.profiles.active` or the environment variables `PROFILES`, `PROFILE` or `SPRING_PROFILES_ACTIVE`.
-If running in JUnit, the profile `test` will be active by default (TODO).
+If running in JUnit, the profile `test` will be active by default.

 `DefaultLogEventConfiguration` will try to load `logevents.properties` and `logevents-<profile>.properties` for any properties set in one of the profile